 The Little A’LE’INN

 Probably one of the most iconic stops along the Extraterrestrial Highway is the Little A’LE’INN.
 A quaint little UFO themed bar, restaurant and motel located in the Town of Rachel, population 54.
 It resides at just about the half way point of State Route 375 in the absolute middle of nowhere.
-If aliens did come to earth this would be the place to go unnoticed for sure.
+If aliens did come to earth this would be the place to go unnoticed.

 The Little A’LE’INN is a mecca for UFO enthusiasts and those seeking the not-so-secret Area 51.
 It’s a casual place where a person can sit down to a cold beverage, a warm meal and discuss the important things in life like the latest UFO sightings or maybe some speculation as to what really goes on behind the gates of Area 51.
 The staff was very friendly and they were gracious hosts.
 The hospitality was plentiful.
 The Little A’LE’INN is also a great base camp for a different kind of adventure.
 Ghost towns, abandoned mines and even a nuclear test site.

-A scene from the movie ID4 was filmed here.
-A time capsule has been placed in front of the Little A’LE’INN by 20th Century Fox, the filmmakers and cast of Independence Day and Governor Bob Miller which reads: “On this eighteenth day of April, A.D.
+The movie “ID4” filmed a scene here.
+A time capsule had been placed in front of the Little A’LE’INN by 20th Century Fox, the filmmakers and cast of Independence Day and Governor Bob Miller.
+It reads: “On this eighteenth day of April, A.D.
 1996.
 Twentieth Century Fox hereby dedicates this time capsule and beacon, for travelers from distant stars, to the State of Nevada and the Extraterrestrial Highway.
 This time capsule will serve as a beacon, to be opened in the year A.D.
 2050, by which time interplanetary travelers will be regular guests of our planet Earth.”

-In 1867, the Crescent Mill was built to process ore from nearby mines.
-A small town began to develop around the mill and was known as Crescent City.
-The mill was operated by the Crescent Silver Mining Company and was in operation just ten days before it shut down due to lack of funding.
-The mill was then purchased by Alameda Silver Mining Company and was greatly expanded upon.
-It operated from 1869 until 1871 when it once again closed it doors.
+The Crescent Mill was built in 1867 to process ore from nearby mines.
+As such a small mining town developed around the mill and it was known as Crescent City.
+It was owned by Crescent Silver Mining Company and was in operation just ten days before it shut down due to lack of funding.
+Alameda Silver Mining Company purchased the distressed mill and greatly expanded upon it.
+It operated from 1869 until 1871 when the mill once again closed it doors.
 It briefly resumed operations in 1873 but by this time most of the miners had moved on.

 Famous for rumors of concealing alien craft and even aliens themselves, Area 51 is a popular stop for UFO enthusiasts or those who love a good conspiracy theory.
 Even if those topics don’t strike a chord with you, visiting the gates of Area 51 is a unique and somewhat intimidating experience.

 What exactly is area 51?
-I’ve been trying for days to determine that very thing and all I’ve managed to do is confuse myself a little bit more.
 It appears this area is a USAF facility located within the Nevada Test and Training Range.
-The facility is officially called Homey Airport (KXTA) or Groom Lake.
+Area 51 is officially known as Homey Airport or Groom Lake.
 While the operations of the facility are publicly unknown the official position is that it is an open testing facility.
-It is said that it also supports the development of experimental aircraft and weapons systems.
+It is believed that it may support the development of experimental aircraft and weapons systems as well.

-The road to the front gate is marked by the famous black mailbox.
+At the road leading to the front gate you will find the infamous black mailbox.
 It’s almost impossible to miss.
 For the adventurous at heart, the journey to Area 51 begins here on a gravel road that leads out into what seems like infinity.

-The ride out to the hidden air base was a lot longer than I had expected.
-The farther out we got the more we begin to notice smaller roads going off in several different directions.
-We followed the instructions we were given but questioned if we remembered them correctly.
-Honestly, I think they did this purposely. if you want to hide something like Area 51 you’ll obviously want to make the route into the base as confusing as possible.
+The ride out to the hidden air base was much longer than I had expected.
+The farther out we went, the more we begin to notice smaller roads going off in several different directions.
+We were following the instructions we received.
+However we questioned whether we had remembered them correctly.
+Honestly, I think this was intentional. if you want to hide something like Area 51, you certainly want to make the route to the base as confusing as possible.
 They did that exceptionally well.

-There is also a back gate to Area 51 as pictured above.
-Honestly we were a bit lost when we wound up here and even though this gate seemed quieter than the front gate, it was much more intimidating.
-So much so, this is the closest we were willing to get to this gate and I had to zoom in quite a bit to get this picture.
-I don’t know why we felt the need to be extra cautious around this particular gate.
-It was just one of those gut feelings I guess.
+There is also a back gate to Area 51.
+We were lost when we stumbled across the second gate.
+This gate seemed quiet compared to the front gate and it was much more intimidating.
+This is the closest we were willing to get to this gate.
+I had to zoom in quite a bit to get this picture.

-If you want to make the trek to see Area 51 you can get directions to the gates from either the Little A’LE’INN which is 20 miles to the north of the main gate in Rachel, NV or a place called the Alien Research Center which is a gift shop located 20 miles to the south of the main gate near Crystal Springs, NV.
-Dreamland Resort is a website I found created by an Area 51 local and has a lot of great information on the topic.
+Want to make the trek to see Area 51?
+You can acquire directions to Area 51 from either the Little A’LE’INN, which is 20 miles to the north of the main gate in Rachel, NV.
+You can also go to a place called the Alien Research Center which is a gift shop located 20 miles to the south of the main gate near Crystal Springs, NV.
+Dreamland Resort is a website that is maintained by an Area 51 local and it has a lot of great information on the topic as well.

 Old Tempiute Mine